-Medicare Part B prescription drugs

-These drugs are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include:

-- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Procrit® or Aranesp®) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases

-We also cover some vaccines under our Part B and Part D prescription drug benefit.
+What you must pay when you get these Services that are covered for you services in-network Medicare Part B prescription drugs 20% coinsurance for These drugs are covered under Part B of Original Medicare.
+Medicare Part B Members of our plan receive coverage for these drugs through chemotherapy drugs and our plan.
+Covered drugs include: other Part B drugs. • Drugs that usually aren't self-administered by the patient and are injected or infused while you are 20% coinsurance for Part B getting physician, hospital outpatient, or ambulatory drugs injected during surgical center services therapeutic radiological • Drugs you take using durable medical equipment services. (such as nebulizers) that were authorized by the plan • Clotting factors you give yourself by injection if you \$0 copay for covered IV have hemophilia Antibiotics, when the Immunosuppressive Drugs, if you were enrolled in service is bundled with Medicare Part A at the time of the organ transplant Home Health services.
+Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal The applicable specialist osteoporosis, and cannot self-administer the drug copay applies when Antigens provided during a Specialist office visit.
+Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Procrit® or Aranesp®) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases We also cover some vaccines under our Part B and Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
-What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
+What you pay for your Part D prescription drugs through our